 2. Each photo has a street number to match that shown on the map at the top of each page.
 The text under each photograph shows what businesses there once were at each address, the furthest time ago listed first.
 The year, where added is intended as a rough guide.
 It is the earliest year for which there is independent evidence available and may, but not necessarily be, the first year of that occupation.

 The text under each photograph was obtained initially from lists entitled Faringdon past_businesses_july2014.xlsx, created by Gene Webb of www.faringdon.org in 2014, which she says may not be entirely complete or accurate as much has been obtained from the memories of local people.
 That file has now been withdrawn and converted to a web page at www.faringdon.org/past-shops-various-streets.html.
-The text here has been continuously updated as more information has been gained from dated photographs held in the society archives, which have been added elsewhere on the website.

 3. Some further occupancies and dates were obtained from advertisements placed in the programmes produced by Faringdon Dramatic Society since 1949 and the various shops that have been used over the years for their ticket sales.
 I have collected these programmes from many people and made them available from the website archives on www.faringdondramatic.org.uk.